 Occupational Therapy for Multiple Sclerosis

-How Can Occupational Therapy Help Multiple Sclerosis?
+How It Can Help

-- Bathtub and toilet equipment use
+- Bathe and use the toilet

 Where Can I Find an Occupational Therapist for Multiple Sclerosis?

 Ask your doctor to refer you to an occupational therapist.
 Insurance companies will usually pay for the service if the recommendation comes from your doctor.